ManojeetMahato/Simple-Calculator/README.md

-This is a simple calculator
+This is a simple calculator which allow you to solve all the basic mathematical expression.